Gift Deed Forms & Complete Guide

 ❌ Mistake #2: Ignoring Basis Issues

-Not understanding recipient gets donor's tax basis.
+Not understanding that the recipient gets the donor's tax basis.

 Solution: Consider tax impact before gifting appreciated property.